AVOIDING LIABILITY BLOG

 Avoiding Liability Bulletin – November 2022

 NOTE: Last month I wrote about a situation involving the intended dangerous behavior of a patient – some of which would constitute criminal conduct if carried out.
 The article briefly addressed the issue of how the duty of confidentiality is affected by the criminal conduct of the patient.
 This article addresses that issue more fully.
-It was first published on the CPH and Associates’ website in February 2015, and appears here in substantial part.
+It was first published on the CPH Insurance’ website in February 2015, and appears here in substantial part.

 CRIMES AND CONFIDENTIALITY